Board of Directors

 Harry E. Came

-I was raised in Chicago and moved to Waukegan in 1998 continuing what remains a long career as a mechanician, nurturing a fascination with history, large and small, with special regard for what lurks in old photographs.
-I was delighted to co-author with Ed Link, the Arcadia issue of Waukegan in their Images of America series in 2000 and am pleased to call home our Near North Historic District.
+Matt was raised in Chicago and moved to Waukegan in 1998 continuing what remains a long career as a mechanic and nurturing a fascination with history, large and small.
+Matt has a special regard for what lurks in old photographs.
+He was delighted to co-author with Ed Link, the Arcadia issue of Waukegan in their Images of America series in 2000 and is pleased to call home our Near North Historic District.

-Mary Goljenboom Mary (Meg) has lived in Waukegan for more than twenty-five years.
+Mary Goljenboom Mary (Meg) has lived in Waukegan for more than thirty years.
 She is a historical researcher by profession.

 Annual Report 2014-2015 (pdf)